Huguitis/aoi.js-documentation/src/akarui/aoi.music/functions/leaveVC.md

 id: leaveVC
 ---

-`$leaveVC` will will make your bot leave the current Voice Channel.
+`$leaveVC` will make your bot leave the current Voice Channel.

 ## Usage